smitelli/cosmodoc/src/content/topics/dialog-functions/index.md

 {{< boilerplate/function-cref ShowHintGlobeMessage >}}

 The {{< lookup/cref ShowHintGlobeMessage >}} function displays a dialog containing an animated context-appropriate hint message.
 The message is selected via the numeric `hint_num` argument.
-Different episodes have different `hint_num` ranges: 0&ndash;18 in episode one, 0&ndash;7 in episode two, and 0&ndash;5 in episode three.
+Different episodes have different `hint_num` ranges: 0--18 in episode one, 0--7 in episode two, and 0--5 in episode three.
 These numbers are reused and refer to different messages from episode to episode.

 Passing an undefined `hint_num` has a different effect depending on the episode being played.
 In episode 1, the function essentially becomes a no-op.
 In episodes 2 and 3, the function displays a frame without any inner hint text.

-{{< boilerplate/menu-gameplay object="dialog" >}}
+{{< boilerplate/dialog-gameplay >}}

 {{< image src="hint-globe-message-2052x.png"
     alt="Hint Globe Message Dialog"